In the Spotlight

 It's important to remember that anyone can get the flu.
 But you are more likely to become infected if you:

-The flu virus changes over time, so vaccinations are updated to keep up with the changes.
+The flu virus changes over time, so vaccinations are updated each year to keep up with the changes.
 Health care providers recommend getting the flu vaccine each fall or winter.
-Get a flu shot as soon as it is available so you don't spend the winter months in tissues.
+Get a flu shot as soon as it is available, so you don't spend some of your winter in bed because of the flu.
 Vaccination is the surest way to protect against getting the flu.